 Here are some ways to help:

-- Contact your city council representative and let them know you want to see glass recycling opportunities in our area!
+- Contact your City Council Representative and the EWS Dept. and let them know you want to see glass recycling opportunities in our area!

 - Sign our Petition!